An expanding curvature flow and the (p,q)-Christoffel-Minkowski problems: The long-time existence and convergence of flow ( )

-~~~~In this section, we focus on obtaining the convergence results to the flow (\ref{1.3}), which completes the proof of Theorem \ref{th1.1}.
-Namely, we will prove the support function $\tilde{h}$ of $M_\infty$ satisfies the following equation:
+In this section we show the long-time existence and convergence of solutions to the flow (\ref{1.1}), that is, give the proof of Theorem \ref{th1.1}.
+First, we prove that the functional $\mathcal{J}(M_t)$ defined below is monotone non-decreasing along the flow (\ref{1.1}).